 |DNA Fingerprinting Team Manager|

-I also recently completed a part-time MSc degree at the University of Pretoria which focussed on applying SNP markers to construct genetic linkage maps and to gain a better understanding of genetic diversity in cassava (Manihot esculenta).
+In 2017, I completed a part-time MSc degree at the University of Pretoria which focused on applying SNP markers to construct genetic linkage maps and to gain a better understanding of genetic diversity in cassava (Manihot esculenta).
 A key output of my MSc was the development of a molecular breeding tool for routine genotyping of cassava germplasm for breeding purposes and to better manage the conservation of cassava genetic resources in germplasm collections.

 I am also currently involved in the ICFR’s Gene Conservation working group and I am the project co-ordinator for the Genome Diversity Atlas Project at FMG.
 Through this project we aim to investigate genetic diversity and population substructure in the natural species range of various eucalypt and pine species of interest to the South African forestry industry.
 The information gained through this project can be applied to develop molecular marker tools for tree improvement and will form the basis for future expansion into the exciting field of landscape genomics.